Mario Cuenca

-Mario Eduardo Cuenca (born 6 March 1975, in Del Campillo Córdoba Province) is an Argentine football goalkeeper, most recently playing for Arsenal de Sarandí in the Primera División Argentina.
+Mario Eduardo Cuenca (born 6 March 1975) is an Argentine former professional footballer who played as a goalkeeper.

-Club career
+Career

-Cuenca started his career with Talleres de Córdoba in 1995.
-He was part of the team that won the Primera B Nacional in the 1997-1998 season, winning promotion to the Primera División.
+Cuenca was born in Del Campillo, Córdoba Province.
+He started his career with Talleres de Córdoba in 1995.
+He was part of the team that won the Primera B Nacional in the 1997–98 season, winning promotion to the Primera División.
 In 1999, he was again part of the Talleres team that won the Copa CONMEBOL, the only international title in the club's history.

 In 2002 Cuenca moved to Racing Club de Avellaneda, and in 2006 he moved to Arsenal where he established himself as the first team goalkeeper.
-On November 14, 2007 he had a good performance against River Plate in the semi-finals of the Copa Sudamericana 2007.
+On 14 November 2007, he had a good performance against River Plate in the semi-finals of the Copa Sudamericana 2007.
 He made a number of saves during the game, saved two penalties in the penalty shootout and scored the winning penalty, to send Arsenal to their first ever major final.